 · 23 April 2016 ·

-[Connecting a modern work of postmodern fiction to the 400th anniversary of William of Stratford’s death]
+[Connecting a modern work of postmodern fiction to the 400th anniversary of the death of Willy of Stratford]

 The riff quoted below, from Evan Dara’s 2008 novel The Easy Chain, is inventive, intelligent, incredibly clever, and deeply insightful – but most of all it’s true.
 True as in factual?
 Or true as in fiction-is-the-lie-that-tells-the-truth?
 Both.
 Vero Nihil Verius.